The Pentacon Six System

 Maximise freedom of choice

-Of course, one of the greatest advantages of the 6×6 film format is that it is so much larger than 35mm (not to mention most digital cameras’ sensors!!) that you can easily “crop” images to whatever format you want, without compromising on image quality.
+Of course, one of the greatest advantages of the 6×6 film format is that it is so much larger than 35mm (not to mention the sensors of digital cameras!!) that you can easily “crop” images to whatever format you want, without compromising on image quality.

 To learn more about taking panoramic photographs with the Pentacon Six, click here.